matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

-# MSCXXXX: Exposing stripped state events to any potential joiner
+# MSC3173: Expose stripped state events to any potential joiner

 It is currently possible to inspect the state of rooms in some circumstances: